Dear readers of ADxS.org, please forgive the disruption.

 Similar: Farmer/Hunter hypothesis

-In the Hunter/Farmer hypothesis picture, ADHD-HI/ADHD-C sufferers are phenotypically viewed as Hunter (hunters) and ADHD-I subtype sufferers are phenotypically viewed as Farmer (sedentary), with the ADHD symptoms of each subtype taking an (unhealthy) extreme form of the two poles.
-Representation as extreme poles is conclusive.
+In the Hunter/Farmer hypothesis, people with ADHD-HI/ADHD-C are phenotypically regarded as hunters and people with ADHD-I are phenotypically regarded as farmers, with the ADHD symptoms of the respective subtype occupying an (unhealthy) extreme form of both poles.
+A representation as extreme poles is conclusive.

-Self-employment necessarily requires the ability to make quick decisions.
-While hasty or even ill-considered impulsive decisions may also be disadvantageous for self-employment, decision-making difficulties seem to be an even greater stumbling block.
+Independence requires the ability to make quick decisions.
+While hasty or even ill-considered, impulsive decisions may also be detrimental to self-employment, difficulties in making decisions appear to be an even greater obstacle.

-Conversely, according to our subjective impression, activities that require great empathy and patience, such as therapeutic professions, seem to be a strength of the more introverted types.
+Conversely, according to our subjective impression, activities that require a great deal of empathy and persistence, such as therapeutic professions, seem to be a strength of the more introverted types.

 Literature reference